-Heading back the bus driver took us on the bridge over the water, that essentially joins the two halves of the country split by the canal.
-We could see all the way back to Panama City and see the work being done on this end of the new canal.
+Heading back, the bus driver took us on the bridge over the water.
+This bridge essentially joined the two halves of the country split by the canal.
+We saw all the way back to Panama City.
+And saw the work being done on this end of the new canal.

 The building of this greatest man-made wonder suffered starts and stops.
 The original attempt was made by the French.
-De Lesseps envisioned another sea level canal like he had built for the Suez Canal but Panama was nothing like the Suez area.
+De Lesseps envisioned another sea level canal like he had built for the Suez Canal.
+But Panama was nothing like the Suez area.
 Dense rainforest, deep swamps, unstable hillsides and death by disease (yellow fever) plagued the early attempts.
 In 1889, France gave up after a $350 million disaster and having excavated 30 million cubic yards (but only 1/10 or what would be required).

 The biggest challenge was that Panama was then owned by Columbia so the US needed to instigate and support a revolution to allow Panama to separate.
-The bloodless coupe ended in 1904 and the US bought the right to build the canal from the new Panamanian government for $10 million.
+The bloodless coupe ended in 1904.
+And the US bought the right to build the canal from the new Panamanian government for $10 million.
 Work began in 1902 and the canal was opened in 1914.
-The Panama Canal just recently celebrated its 100th anniversary, having operated year round and around the clock since 1963.
+The Panama Canal celebrated its 100th anniversary, having operated year round and around the clock since 1963.

 Two issues needed to be resolved before work could begin.
 The first was the lock design.
 Ultimately they decided to build a set of locks rather than the sea level canal that de Lessop had begun.
 The US brought John Stevens in to build the canal due to his extensive experience as a railroad engineer.
 His plan needed to consider the major challenges involved with moving the amount of earth that would be required for locks, the rugged mountainous stretches and the torrential rains and rising rivers (but no hurricanes in Panama!).
 He finally decided to use all of this in his “locks and lakes design” where rain and gravity would play a major factor in the lock operations.
 To this date, they have never had to use a single pump for the lock operations!

-Have you visited Panama and the Panama Canal Atlantic To Pacific?
+Have you visited Panama and the Panama Canal Atlantic to Pacific?
 What should we see when we go back?